thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Always retain comments related to licensing of open source code.
 Comments may never contain alarming or negative language (i.e. "hack to fix broken IE") nor individual programmer names, handles, URLs, etc.

+Use a #SECTION comment at the top of every partial or module file, and to delineate major sections of larger CSS files.

 Examples:

 ```css